adamisom/realtime/docs/README.md

 → Read `CODEBASE_ARCHITECTURE.md` section on channels

 **"I'm stuck on a problem"**
-→ Check `ROADBLOCKS.md` for solutions
+→ Check `IMPLEMENTATION_PLAN.md` Phase 1 for security fixes, or `CODEBASE_ARCHITECTURE.md` for architecture questions

 **"How do I test this?"**
 → See `TESTING_WITHOUT_FRONTEND.md` and `IMPLEMENTATION_TESTS.md`